-She soon became obsessed with the game, realising how fast and how much fun it was, and also realising that she was pretty good.
+She soon became obsessed with the game, realizing how fast and how much fun it was, and also realizing that she was pretty good.

 With her parents’ encouragement Leigh started playing pickleball professionally – there are numerous pickleball courts in Florida – and by 2018 she had won several championships.

 Leigh plays singles and doubles, her double’s partner is her mom, and the game has opened up a whole host of opportunities for her.